COURSES RECENTLY FEATURED

 The Romans: A Cultural Introduction

-An introduction to ancient Roman culture, with special focus on the precarious and discredited lives that were lived on the city’s underside.
+An exploration of ancient Roman culture, with special focus on the lives that were lived by common citizens, non-elites, foreigners, freedmen and slaves.

 Advanced Courses In latin

 Irene Peirano Garrison

 An in-depth study of Virgil’s Aeneid with special emphasis on the last four books which will be read in the original.

 Early Rome: Aeneas to Romulus

 An L5 course that satisfies the language requirement.
 Reflections of early Roman history, which was mostly legend and fiction, in several Augustan writers — Virgil, Livy, and Ovid.